 Remember, these are highly active dogs.
 But it doesn’t have to be a chore.
 Make it fun for both you and your pet!

 Aussies have a high energy level and you’ll need to keep them active so that they don’t become destructive.
-That means exercise, at least an hour a day.
+That means exercise, at least 1 to 2 hours per day.

 Exercise can be in the form of brisk walking, running in the backyard, participating in dog sports, jogging, fetch, or anything else that gets them moving.